DhirajBhakta/reflections/PERMANENT_NOTES/design patterns.md

 All bidders "register" themselves to the Mediator obj.
 And talk only to the Mediator obj.
 Mediator obj broadcasts the messages (or sends to appropriate bidders), notifies the relevant bidders.
 Mediator maintains a LIST of bidders.

-#### Memento Pattern
-_Snapshotting.
-Undo-Redo_
-Originator: = Current State
-- methods:
-	- createMemento
-	- restoreMemento
-Memento:
-History : = Stack of Mementos (snapshots)

-#### Template Pattern
-_Dictate high-level steps, but concrete classes can decide what to do in each of those steps._

 #### Interpreter Pattern